MarkClemens301/JavaStudy/README.md

-# JavaLearn
+# JavaStudy <JavaLearn>

 Create by Mark Clemens, a java learner and user.

 # About

-A project for beginners to learn Java
+A project for beginners to learn Java.

 # Contents